 The quality of a CMA varies widely, depending on the broker, or even the agent.
 Some agencies provide the recent sales in the building and or neighborhood.
 Also though the square footage may be similar, and it is in the same neighborhood, we suggest using this information with caution since there are differences from each building.

 This also misses a wide array of information you can use.
 You also want to incorporate active listings and those apartments that are under contract that can be an indicator of current market sentiment.

-Remember, it is important to have an apples-to-apples comparison.
+Remember, it is essential to have an apples-to-apples comparison.
 Aside from the size of the unit and neighborhood, you want information on the building such as its age, condition, and amenities.
-A similar unit in different buildings can sell for widely different prices also taking into account, floor, exposure, light, ceiling height, condition and floor plan etc.
+A similar unit in different buildings can sell for widely different prices also taking into account, floor, exposure, light, ceiling height, condition, and floor plan, etc.

 The limits of the Internet

 Some websites provide comps, with many offering this as a free service.
 This is a good starting point, but not a substitute for a comprehensive analysis.
 A site such as Zillow provides a Zestimate of a listing, but may not be timely or accurately take into account the condition or features of the apartment you are interested in, although it tries to make adjustments.
 Remember, this is a program, and cannot take into account the human factor, such as a seller’s motivation.